-On this day in 2003, a man ignites a gasoline-filled container inside a subway train in Daegu, South Korea.
+On February 18, 2003, a man ignites a gasoline-filled container inside a subway train in Daegu, South Korea.
 The blaze engulfed the six-car train, before spreading to another train that pulled into station a few minutes later.
 In all, 198 people were killed and nearly 150 others were injured.

 The arsonist was later found to be a 56-year-old unemployed former taxi driver named Kim Dae-han.
 Kim had been left partially paralyzed after suffering a stroke in November 2001, and is believed to have been mentally unbalanced at the time of the arson.
 He later told police that he had wanted to commit suicide, and chose a crowded place to do so because he did not want to die alone.